jsryudev/deploy-firebase-functions/README.md

 - Make sure that you checkout the repository using the [actions/checkout](https://github.com/actions/checkout) action
 - Make sure that you have the `firebase.json` file in the repository
 - To obtain the Firebase token, run `firebase login:ci` on your local computer and [store the token](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) as the `FIREBASE_TOKEN` secret
+- To obtain service account credentials, get the service account JSON file from Firebase console and set its path to `GOOGLE_APPLICATION_CREDENTIALS`
+- Either `FIREBASE_TOKEN` or `GOOGLE_APPLICATION_CREDENTIALS` are required to deploy the project.
+No need to set both at the same time.
 - Specify the Firebase project name in the `FIREBASE_PROJECT` env var

 ## Workflow examples